 A mechanical switch consists of three major parts, a stem, a spring, and a base, these parts are fitted in a shell as you can see in the image.
 A switch is fixed in the keyboard and keycaps are placed above the switch contacting the switch through its stem.

-When someone presses a key, keycaps pull the stem down where a spring exists, this stem touch to base of the switch and create a signal for input, then the spring helps the stem to go back its original place.
+When someone presses a key, keycaps pull the stem down where a spring exists, this stem touches to base of the switch and creates a signal for input, then the spring helps the stem to go back to its original place.
 In this way, a key input is registered through a switch.
 Now I think you have a clear idea of how a mechanical switch works, but if you still have any questions then comment to us.

 What is a Cherry MX Switch